 The aim of a DevSecOps engineer is to inculcate security in the process: safe coding practices and the most important cultural change to the culture of security awareness and working with collaboration.

-What is a Certified DevSecOps Engineer?
+Who is a Certified DevSecOps Engineer?

 Conclusion

 DevSecOps is one of the fundamental practices for organizations running software applications.
 However, being a good DevSecOps engineer would mean understanding the basic principles of software development and security.
-As you knew, in the DevSecOps world, we need to keep continuous learning about emerging technologies and getting to know the latest security threats in the current market.
+As you know, in the DevSecOps world, we need to keep continuous learning about emerging technologies and getting to know the latest security threats in the current market.

 The DevSecOps field is projected to experience rapid growth, with revenues exceeding $17.24 Billion by 2028!